LatentCRS: A Variational EM Framework for Bridging Semantics and Behavior in LLM-based Conversational Recommendation: Experimental Settings

 \subsection{Datasets}

-To compare our methods across different domains, we conduct experiments on three distinct datasets \cite{hou2024bridging}: Movielens-1M (movielens)\footnote{https://grouplens.org/datasets/movielens/1m/}, Amazon VideoGames (VideoGames), and Amazon CDs (CDs) \cite{hou2024bridging}.
 Each dataset contains user-item interaction history and item metadata.
-Since not all items in the Amazon Games and Amazon CDs datasets have associated metadata, we preprocess the raw data to exclude items lacking metadata.
-Additionally, we focus on the "5-core" data, where each user and item has at least five interactions.
-This is because cold-start items, which lack sufficient collaborative information, are not the focus of our work.
-The key statistics of the datasets are summarized in Table \ref{datasets}.
+Since not all items in the Amazon VideoGames and Amazon CDs datasets have associated metadata, we preprocess the raw data to exclude items lacking metadata.
+Additionally, we focus on the ``5-core'' data, where each user and item has at least five interactions.
+The key statistics of the datasets are summarized in Table \ref{datasets} in Appendix.
 We follow the data splitting methodology outlined in \cite{kang2018self, sun2019bert4rec, chen2022intent}.
 Specifically, we use the last item in each user's sequence as the test set, the second-to-last item as the validation set, and all other items as the training set.
-Due to budget constraints, we also follow previous works by sampling 500 instances \cite{huang2023recommender} from the test set for the LLM based methods and the multi-turn setting which are representes as $\text{Movielens}_{sample}$, $\text{VideoGames}_{sample}$ and $\text{CDs}_{sample}$.